PickYourOwn.org

 Step 3 - Add the pectin to the hot strained juice and bring to a full boil

 Stir the pectin into the fruit juice and put the mix in a big pot on the stove over medium to high heat (stir often enough to prevent burning).
-It should take about 5 to 10 minutes to get it to a full boil (the kind that can not be stirred away).
+It should take about 5 to 10 minutes to get it to a full boil (the kind that cannot be stirred away).

-Notes about pectin: I usually add about 20% more pectin (just open another pack and add a little) or else the jelly is runnier than I like.
-With a little practice, you'll find out exactly how much pectin to get the thickness you like.
+Notes about pectin: I usually add about 20% more No sugar needed pectin for home canningpectin (just open another pack and add a little) or else the jelly is runnier than I like.
+With a little practice, you will find out exactly how much pectin to get the thickness you like.

 Is your jelly too runny?
 Pectin enables you to turn out perfectly set jelly every time.
 Made from natural apples, there are also natural no-sugar pectins that allow you to reduce the sugar you add by half or even eliminate sugar.!